tanmayscuderia/tasks/README.md

 To build you must have mongodb running locally the .env file in server has the path on which it should run you may modify it

-To clone hust git clone the repo
+To clone just git clone the repo

 When it is downloaded just go inside both the server and client folder and run yarn install